Covid in Scotland: Where are the latest cases?

 Published

-BBC Local News: North-East Scotland and Northern Isles -- A daily update on the number and location of coronavirus cases in Scotland.Full Article
+BBC Local News: Tayside and Central Scotland -- A daily update on the number and location of coronavirus cases in Scotland.Full Article

 Published

-BBC Local News: North-East Scotland and Northern Isles -- A daily update on the number and location of coronavirus cases in Scotland.Full Article
+BBC Local News: Tayside and Central Scotland -- A daily update on the number and location of coronavirus cases in Scotland.Full Article